Tyler Glodjo - 27 posts

 Alisa Ruddell - 2 posts

 Alisa Ruddell is a homeschooling mother of four who lives in Charlottesville, VA, with her husband Steve.
-She loves classic literature, reading aloud to her children on the couch, and listening to Charles Dickens novels while going about her household chores.
-Writing helps her to connect the dots between everything she reads and her day-to-day life.
+She loves classic literature, reading aloud to her children on the couch, and listening to theology and science podcasts while going about her household chores.
+Writing helps her to weave together the threads of meaning she finds in her reading, watching, and listening.
 She has previously published at Salt and Iron.

 Kaitlyn Schiess is a freelance writer and blogger and is currently pursuing a Master's of Theology from Dallas Theological Seminary.
 She writes regularly at her blog, Letters from the Exile (lettersfromtheexile.com).

-Rachel Seo is a rising sophomore at UC San Diego, where she is majoring in literature and writing.
+Rachel Seo is a third year at UC San Diego, where she is majoring in literature and writing.
 She loves reading children's fiction and making YouTube videos.
 Learn more about her at rachelseo.com.

 Timothy Thomas is a full-time public school teacher and coach, and a part-time blogger and writer.
 He lives in Fort Worth, Texas, and attends the Village Church in Southlake.
 He and his wife, Angela, are devoted to encouraging, informing, and challenging Christians to engage the culture with a gospel-centered focus.